 As Austin’s population booms, so does the size of its airport.
 AUS is the 3rd busiest in the state and has regular non-stop flights to most large metro areas and even international destinations.
 Try booking your flight to arrive before or around noon to maximize your weekend excursion.
 It will also cut down on any delays from afternoon storms that may pop up.

 There are three main options for getting to downtown Austin from the airport:

 - Public Transportation: Capital Metro is the public bus system.
-Route 20 is about a 40-min. trip into downtown at a cost of only $2.50.
+Route 20 is about a 40-minute trip into downtown at a cost of only $2.50.
 Cap Metro has a great app with a simple-to-use trip planner, and you can buy tickets right on your phone.

 - Rideshare/Taxis: Your traditional rideshare and taxi options are available.
 It takes about 20 min. to get into downtown for around $25.

 - Car Rental: As Texas’s 3rd-largest airport, Austin–Bergstrom has the typical array of rental car companies offering their services.
 Downtown is walkable.
 But, outside of that immediate area, Austin is a car-centric city.
-It’s is the easiest way to get around.
+It’s the easiest way to get around.